Skip to main content

 Abstract

-Forest structure underpins the emergence of ecological patterns and processes yet remains costly and labor-intensive to measure at broad scales.
-NASA’s Global Ecosystem Dynamics Investigation (GEDI) mission provides three-dimensional Light Detection and Ranging (LiDAR) measurements at discrete footprints, leaving spatial gaps that complicate wall-to-wall mapping.
+Forest structure underpins the emergence of ecological patterns and processes yet remains costly to measure directly at broad scales.
+NASA’s Global Ecosystem Dynamics Investigation (GEDI) mission provides three-dimensional LiDAR measurements at discrete footprints, leaving spatial gaps that complicate wall-to-wall mapping.
 Few studies have produced high-resolution, broad-extent predictions of multiple GEDI-derived metrics while explicitly accounting for spatial nonstationarity in predictor–response relationships.
-We addressed this gap with a local modeling framework that predicted 11 GEDI-based structural metrics at 30-m resolution across temperate broadleaf and mixed forests of eastern North America (1.17 million km2) for 2019–2022.
-Using Google Earth Engine, we integrated Landsat and Sentinel-2 multispectral imagery, Sentinel-1 synthetic aperture radar, and auxiliary variables (topography, land cover, leaf traits, and soil properties) to derive 93 environmental covariates.
-We partitioned the study area into 1,693 overlapping tiles, trained tile-specific random forest (RF) models with 80% of GEDI observations, and aggregated overlaps using weights based on model performance and pixel location.
-Across all metrics, local model predictions correlated strongly with GEDI measurements (Pearson’s r > 0.65).
-On the 20% held-out test set, median R2 of local models exceeded 0.4 for seven metrics, with canopy height and canopy cover both reaching 0.63.
-Sentinel-2, topography, and Landsat ranked among the most important predictor groups in at least 69.6% of local models for each metric.
-Across 30 randomly sampled tiles, local models outperformed a single global RF model in 56.7% of cases, with the largest gains where the global model performed worst.
-Our results show that integrating spaceborne LiDAR with multisource environmental covariates in a local modeling framework delivers robust predictions of forest structure and offers a transferable approach across broad geographic regions.
+We addressed this gap by developing a local modeling framework to predict 11 GEDI-based structural metrics at 30-m resolution across temperate broadleaf and mixed forests of eastern North America (1.17 million km2) for 2019–2022.
+Using Google Earth Engine, we first integrated Landsat and Sentinel-2 multispectral imagery, Sentinel-1 synthetic aperture radar, and auxiliary variables (topography, land cover, leaf traits, and soil properties) to derive 93 environmental covariates.
+We then partitioned the study area into 1,693 overlapping tiles of 60 km by 60 km each, trained tile-specific random forest (RF) models, and mosaiced tile-level predictions to the full region using distance- and performance-based weights.
+Local tile-specific predictions of the 11 metrics correlated well with GEDI measurements (Pearson’s r > 0.65).
+Assessments with independent test data showed that median R2 of local models exceeded 0.4 for seven metrics, with canopy height and canopy cover both reaching 0.63.
+The most important predictors included Sentinel-2, topography, and Landsat, identified in at least 69.6% of local RF models.
+Compared with global full-region models, local models performed better in 56.7% of cases overall, with stronger gains in more heterogeneous tiles and in settings where global models performed relatively poorly.
+Our results show that, despite overall moderate predictive performance, integrating spaceborne LiDAR with multisource environmental covariates in a local modeling framework can generate continuous, fine-resolution predictions of forest structure across broad geographic regions.

 DOI